 This card offers 5% cash back on your first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.
-You also earn 2% cash back on your first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
-All other purchases earn 1% cash back, with no limit to the amount you can earn.
+You also earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
+Earn 1% cash back on all other purchases.

-There’s no annual fee for this card, but there is a 3% foreign transaction fee added to all charges processed outside of the United States.
+There’s no annual fee for this card, but there is a Foreign Transaction fee of 3% of each transaction in U.S. dollars added to all charges processed outside of the United States.